selfrefactor/rambda/files/NEXT_VERSION_CHECKLIST.md

-- Optimize many methods to better work in TS context with `R.pipe/R.compose`.
+- Optimize many methods to better work in TypeScript context with `R.pipe/R.compose`.
 The focus was passing objects through the `pipe/compose` chain.

-- Add `R.piped` method from `Rambdax` since it works better with TS than `R.pipe` and `R.compose`.
+- Add `R.piped` method from `Rambdax` since it works better with TypeScript than `R.pipe` and `R.compose`.
 It supports up to 20 function inputs.

 Here is one example why `R.piped` is better than `R.pipe`: